pysaundary/jkTechAssignment/README.md

 Install Dependencies:

 Open a terminal or command prompt and navigate to the extracted project directory.
+Create a python3.12 venv with venv name using : python -m venv venv

 Run the following command to install the required Python packages listed in requirements.txt:
 Bash